 Prepare your field to grass seed level.
 Doesn’t have to be perfect, but this is a good time to get it leveled.
 Also a good time to have your soil tested for ph and nutrient levels and add amenities as needed.

 You will need to decide what you want for spacing of both the trees in the rows and the aisle width of the rows.
 Some people have moved from the traditional 20′ X 20′ to 18′ X 18′ to accommodate the smaller stature of some of the new variety filbert trees.
 Others are choosing to plant an “interplant” or temporary tree that will need to be removed in 8 to 12 years.
 This is called double density planting and is typically 9′ X 18′ or 10′ X 20′ in the field.
 This costs more up front, but can give you a return sooner .
 Others are being creative with spacing.
 Weigh your choice on your specific circumstances and variety choice.
 Better soil will produce a larger tree sooner, so less time for the interplant to produce.
 Some of the new varieties are not precocious, taking 4 or 5 years to begin bearing.
 Do your research.

 Stake out your field.
 Today there are several people/companies that do GPS scribing to mark fields.
 It is precise and time efficient, but the field must be pretty solid for the tractor.
 If you wait too late in the fall to get your field marked, it can get too muddy for you.

 Once you have everything marked, it is time to plant.
-IF you have special ordered potted trees, Birkemeier Nursery begins distributing potted trees as soon as filbert harvest is over, the first part of November.
+IF you have special ordered potted trees, Birkemeier Nursery begins distributing pots as soon as filbert harvest is over, mid October.
 You can plant as soon as there is enough soil moisture to keep the rootball moist.
 For bare-root trees, we like to wait until late November before digging.
 Trees are usually available beginning the first of December.
 Seasons will vary.